CellProfiling/stable-diffusion/README.md

 ### Weights

-You can access all organelle checkpoints from here: until April 19, 2024
+You can access all organelle checkpoints from here: checkpoint timestamped on April 19, 2024

 ```
 wget https://ell-vault.stanford.edu/dav/trangle/www/ISBI2024_lmc_checkpoints.zip